Understanding teen dating violence

 •How to safely end an abusive relationship

 The primary audience for this presentation is community groups, workplaces, and religious organizations.
-After discussing the prevalence and dynamics of domestic violence, the presentation focuses on concrete steps one can take to help a friend or family member who is being abused.
+We discuss the prevalence and dynamics of domestic violence and focus on concrete steps to help a friend or family member who is being abused.
 Much of this presentation focuses on understanding the reasons why victims may not appear to want help, and how to remain a loving supporter of the victim throughout this difficult journey.

 Society’s response to domestic violence